Nikitas Stithatos

 Nikitas Stithatos was the devoted disciple and biographer of Symeon the New Theologian — the Philokalia's most insistent advocate of direct personal experience of the divine light.
 After Symeon's death, Nikitas became the primary transmitter of his teacher's legacy, defending Symeon's controversial claims and extending his teaching into new areas.

 His three centuries of texts in the Philokalia — On the Practice of the Virtues, On the Inner Nature of Things, and On Spiritual Knowledge — follow the classic threefold structure of the spiritual path: practical, contemplative, and theological.
-But they carry Symeon's distinctive emphasis on direct experience throughout.
-Nikitas insists that the spiritual life is not about ideas about God but about encounter with God — and that this encounter is available not only to monks and mystics but to everyone who practices with persistence and humility.
+But they carry Symeon's distinctive emphasis throughout: the spiritual life is not about ideas about God but about encounter with God — and this encounter is available not only to monks and mystics but to everyone who practices with persistence and humility.